benoitc/cbt/README.md

 ## Changes compared to couchdb

+- Pluggable Storage backends
 - use CRC32 to check data integrity instead of MD5
 - rewrote the file init part to make it more robust
 - removed the need of an external config.
 Provides correct default and use erlang environment.
 - documentation and specs
 - some syntax improvements.